carpentries-incubator/topological-data-analysis/_episodes/03-TDA-in-pangenomes.md

 ## Persistent approach to pangenomics

-We will work with the four mini-genomes of episode 4.
+We will work with the four mini-genomes of episode [Measuring Sequence Similarity](https://paumayell.github.io/pangenomics/04-sequence_distance/index.html).
 First, we need to import all the libraries that we will use.

 ~~~
 import pandas as pd